 - Preheat oven to 450 degrees F. Peel away a couple of layers of the garlic bulb skin but make sure to leave the cloves intact and the bulb as a whole.
 Slice about 1/4" off the top of the bulb, exposing the cloves.
 Place all bulbs in aluminum foil, drizzling each head with olive oil.
 Cover completely with more foil.
 Place in oven on a baking tray for 45 minutes.
 When done, wait for garlic to cool.
 Use a fork to remove each clove or squeeze out with your hands.
 Set aside.

 - Add yeast to your dough mixing/rising container.
-Pour in warm water and give the yeast a little stir with a wooden spoon.
+Pour in warm water and let the yeast sit for 5 minutes.
 Add flour, salt, roasted garlic and rosemary.
-Start mixing with a wooden spoon, use your hands as necessary to fully wet the mixture.
+Start mixing with a wooden spoon, use your hands as necessary to fully wet the mixture (the dough will be very wet and sticky).
 Cover dough with container top or plastic wrap and set in a warm place to rise for at least 3 hours.
 After 3 hours place dough in the refrigerator overnight.
 (This helps make the dough less sticky and easier to work with.)

 - When ready to bake, place a metal baking pan (not glass) on the bottom rack of the oven.
 Fill it with water.
 (This helps steam the bread, giving it the nice crust.)
 Preheat oven to 450 degrees F, the water will heat up during the preheat.
 Meanwhile, butter the bottom of an 11 x 17 baking tray and sprinkle cornmeal over the butter to prevent the bread from sticking.